clojurists-together/clojuriststogether.org/content/news/2023/Jan. and Feb. Reports for 2023 Long Term Project.md

 ## 2023 Annual Funding: Christophe Grand
 January 2023 Report

-This month we merged our changes for a better hot reload (see Update #2) and then went on bugfixing and doing small improvements for a while.
+This month we merged our changes for a better hot reload (see Update #2) and then went on bugfixing and doing small improvements for a while.<br>

 A problem kept bothering us: in our `cljd.flutter` (well in January it was still `cljd.flutter.alpha2`) we have `:watch` to react to updates to all kind of stateful objects and `sub` to narrow the scope of changes we are interested in for a given "watchable".
-This is very useful as it allows to change the frequency at which a piece of UI is updated: one can have a big atom holding a lot of state (and this changing frequently) and watch a slower changing subset of it.
+This is very useful as it allows to change the frequency at which a piece of UI is updated: one can have a big atom holding a lot of state (and this changing frequently) and watch a slower changing subset of it.<br>

 However `sub` only allowed to narrow *one* watchable.
-This led to awkward code were every other watchables (IO or framework related) updates had to be shoe-horned in a single canonical atom with the help of listeners (whose lifecycles have to be tied to specific parts of the widget tree) and hair-pulling naming decisions on paths inside this atom.
+This led to awkward code were every other watchables (IO or framework related) updates had to be shoe-horned in a single canonical atom with the help of listeners (whose lifecycles have to be tied to specific parts of the widget tree) and hair-pulling naming decisions on paths inside this atom.<br>

-We first extended `sub` to allow to apply a function across several watchables latest values, somehow behaving like a join.
+We first extended `sub` to allow to apply a function across several watchables latest values, somehow behaving like a join.<br>

-It worked but felt quite stiff and not very pleasing to use. `sub` relied on the `f & args` update convention (as used in `swap!`, `update-in` etc.) but there's no agreed upon convention for when one has several input and thus it doesn't mesh as well as the single-input version with the core lib.
+It worked but felt quite stiff and not very pleasing to use. `sub` relied on the `f & args` update convention (as used in `swap!`, `update-in` etc.) but there's no agreed upon convention for when one has several input and thus it doesn't mesh as well as the single-input version with the core lib.<br>

 This dissatisfaction led us to develop "cells".
 Cells as in spreadsheets.
 So cells are expressions which recompute their value when their dependencies values change.
 Obviously we made cells watchable.
-A cell is defined by using the `$` macro (because it caches its latest value) and inside (dynamically, not lexically) a cell one can take (`&lt;!`) from other cell *or any other watchable*.
+A cell is defined by using the `$` macro (because it caches its latest value) and inside (dynamically, not lexically) a cell one can take (`&lt;!`) from other cell *or any other watchable*.<br>

 Example: assuming `now` is an atom (a plain old one) updated at 60fps, then `($ (.-day (&lt;! now)))` is a cell recomputed at 60fps but yielding a new value once a day.
-So any widget (or other cell) depending on this cell will only be updated once a day.
+So any widget (or other cell) depending on this cell will only be updated once a day. <br>

 This generalizes nicely to multiple dependencies and even to dynamic dependency graphs.
-Another interesting fact to know about cells is that a cell is recomputed only when it's watched (and this cascades transitively: an unwatched cell doesn't watch its dependencies...).
+Another interesting fact to know about cells is that a cell is recomputed only when it's watched (and this cascades transitively: an unwatched cell doesn't watch its dependencies...).<br>

 Another consequence of cells is that the push for a single big canonical atom goes away.

 This changed positively the way we write apps.
 So much that in our February workshop we talked only about cells, not subs.

 [New boost](https://3.basecamp.com/4323235/buckets/29639833/boosts/new?boost%5Bboostable_gid%5D=Z2lkOi8vYmMzL1JlY29yZGluZy81OTIxMTQ0MDY0) <br>